 Honey BBQ Meatloaf is a tender and flavorful meatloaf made with ground beef and ground pork with a sweet honey barbecue glaze on top.
 For the same great flavors in homemade meatballs, try my Honey BBQ Meatballs recipe.

 Honey BBQ Meatloaf

-The combination of ground beef and ground pork really help this meatloaf be the juiciest and tasty meatloaf you can make.
-It is delicious on its own, but with the added homemade honey bbq sauce, it makes this comfort food even better!
+The combination of ground beef and ground pork helps this meatloaf be the juiciest and tasty meatloaf you can make.
+It is delicious on its own, but the added homemade honey bbq sauce makes this comfort food even better!

 Again, the blending of 2 pounds of ground beef with a pound of ground pork really steps up a standard meatloaf recipe.
+(I also used a combination of ground beef and pork in my melt-in-your-mouth Swedish Meatloaf.)
 The remaining ingredients are pretty common in meatloaf, but important.